avl/savefile/README.md

 WARNING!
 0.18.x is not binary compatible with 0.17.x, for SavefileAbi.
 Data stored to disk should still be compatible.

-The major new feature in 0.18.0 is the support for returning boxed futures in SavefileAbi.
+The major new feature in 0.18.0 is the support for returning boxed futures in SavefileAbi, and support for the #[async_trait] attribute macro.

 This allows exposing async API:s more easily using SavefileAbi.

 For example, method prototypes such as this are now allowed: